mikenguyen13/data_analysis/_book/11-imputation.md

 -   Another name: Missing Not at Random (MNAR): there is a relationship between the propensity of a value to be missing and its values

-    -   For example, people with low education will be less likely to report it.\
+    -   For example, people with low education will be less likely to report it

 -   We need to model why the data are missing and what the likely values are.

--   the missing data mechanism is related to the missing values\
+-   the missing data mechanism is related to the missing values

--   It commonly occurs when people do not want to reveal something very personal or unpopular about themselves\
+-   It commonly occurs when people do not want to reveal something very personal or unpopular about themselves

 -   Complete case analysis can give highly biased results for NI missing data.
 If proportionally more low and moderate income individuals are left in the sample because high income people are missing, an estimate of the mean income will be lower than the actual population mean.

+One can use instrument that can predict the nonresponse process in outcome variable, and unrelated to the outcome of the population to correct for this missingness (but you still have to use complete cases) [@sun2018semiparametric; @tchetgen2017general]

 ## Solutions to Missing data